 A West Highland Way runner.
 Pic credit: Robin McConnell on Flickr

 2) Run it: There are the West Highland Way Race maddies, who run the full 96 miles in less than 24 hours.
 If this sounds like a bit too fast, you could choose to run the route in three or four days.

 3) Walk another great Scottish trail: There are dozens of fantastic long-distance walking trails in Scotland.
-Choose from superb multi-day walks such as the 79-mile Great Glen Way (which aptly begins at the end of the West Highland Way), the 212-mile coast-to-coast Southern Upland Way and the 87-mile Kintyre Way.
+Choose from superb multi-day walks such as the 79-mile Great Glen Way (which aptly begins at the end of the West Highland Way), or the 87-mile Kintyre Way.

 4) Walk a UK trail: Walking holidays are a brilliant way to explore new areas so how about walking another trail in the UK?
-There are many National Trails in England, especially the Coast to Coast and the Hadrian’s Wall walk, and multi day walks such as the Pembrokeshire Coast Path and the Ceredigion Coast Path in Wales.
+There are many National Trails in England, especially the Coast to Coast and the Hadrian’s Wall walk, and multi day walks such as the Pembrokeshire Coast Path in Wales.

 5) Walk a national trail in Europe: The famous GR Routes offers walks a superb way to see new areas while following waymarked trails.
 There are more than 100 GR routes in Europe, including the GR10 through the French Pyrenees, the GR 20 in Corsica and the GR36 in the Dordogne.
 Read more about the GR routes.